Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 2.7 Assumptions and Dependencies

 - Using LibGDX for the UI
+- VisUI (https://github.com/kotcrab/vis-ui/) is used for the color pickers on the setting screen
 - 2d array will work for tracking pieces
 - 2d array tic tac toe project (for reference)
 ## 3. System Features